nawzaysfinah/tts-web-app/README.md

 - Text-to-speech conversion using a custom voice model.
 - Simple web interface to enter text, choose a voice, and generate an audio file.
 - Audio file can be played directly on the webpage or downloaded.
+- User-friendly interface to enter the OpenAI API key at runtime.

 ## Getting Started